SmartHealthX/ProstaTD/ivtdmetrics/README.md

 - ✅ Release package
 - ⭕️ **Component Disentanglement**: Currently, we have not fully implemented component filtering features such as `iv` (instrument-verb) and `it` (instrument-target) pair evaluations, as their practical significance may be limited for surgical triplet detection tasks.
 - ⭕️ **Triplet Tracking Metric**

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation